githubEdit

 • To open the Example Echo App in the conversation sidebar, click the Apps icon in the bottom-right side of the conversation panel.

-The Example Echo App is loaded by Tiledesk using an iframe.
-In the textarea of the app you can find the JSON context payload passed by the Tiledesk client (Conversation Detail in this example) to the app.
+The Example Echo App is loaded by Smartify using an iframe.
+In the textarea of the app you can find the JSON context payload passed by the Smartify client (Conversation Detail in this example) to the app.

 This app is configured to be available in both the dashboard and webchat, as well as in the appstore.
 If you want also to see this app in the webchat: